 18. Ace High – (1968) by Giuseppe Colizzi

-The name of this Spaghetti flick itself suggests that it has something to do with gambling.
-But more than that, this is a revenge story with lots of chasing around.
+Name of this Spaghetti flick itself suggests that it has something to do with gambling.
+But more than that, this is an amazing revenge story with lots of chasing around.

 The story revolves around six characters mainly.
 Cacopoulos (Eli Wallach), Cat (Terence Hill) , Hutch (Bud Spencer), Drake (Kevin McCarthy), Paco Rosa (Livio Lorenzon) and Thomas (Brock Peters).
 Ace High picks up where Colizzi’s God Forgives..But I Don’t (1967) wrapped up with the explosive death of bandit Bill San Antonio.